nazgul17/JCloisterZone/notable-TODO.md

 * test if builders works properly in extra abbey round (-> means buiders are ignored)

+* if tile can be placed only with bridge, player can choose to discard tile

 * add ZMG Castle variant - allow any (non-semicircular) cities as casle base
 * do not eat meeples by Dragon on castles, do not capture by Tower